volatiletech/authboss/README.md

 Users can self-register for a service using this module.
 You may optionally want them to confirm themselves, which can be done using the confirm module.

-The complications in implementing registrations are around the RegisterPreserveFields.
+The complications in implementing registrations are around the `RegisterPreserveFields`.
 This is to help in the case where a user fills out all these registration details, and then say enters a password which doesn't mean minimum requirements and it fails during validation.
 These preserve fields should stop the user from having to type in all that data again (it's a whitelist).
 This **must** be used